Why (Canadian band): History

-In 2005 WHY began its involvement with the Make Poverty History campaign.
+In 2005, WHY began its involvement with the Make Poverty History campaign.
 Copies of Lazarus Effect were given out before U2 concerts in Ottawa and Montreal.
 Other copies were made available at Make Poverty History and online at cdbaby.com, with a portion of the proceeds from the album going directly to the charity.
-The single Keep My Peace also received a music video.
+The single "Keep My Peace" also received a music video.

 In 2007, WHY released the album Red.
 The single (and title track) "Red" was serviced to radio worldwide.
 "Red" held #1 on KICK FM's Top 40 chart for 4 weeks in a row, and was named "Song of the Year".
 The second single "The Surface" also charted, hitting #1 on KICK FM and #5 on The Q FM in Victoria, British Columbia.
 The song was named in the Winnipeg Free Press Top 10 songs of 2007.

-WHY played shows in Winnipeg supporting Red. and appeared on A Channel's The Big Breakfast,.
+WHY played shows in Winnipeg supporting Red. and appeared on A Channel's The Big Breakfast.
 WHY was also showcased in Canadian Music Magazine that same year.
 In an interview with online magazine Interference, singer Brian Cook explained that Red was based on everything which the color represents: anger, joy, passion, danger, heat, for example.
 After Red was completed, Cook became aware of the (RED) campaign and offered the use of the single "Red" at no cost.
 However, the (RED) campaign never picked up the song.

 Soon after the release of Red, WHY underwent another line-up change.
 During this period, WHY released singles "We Started Out (Somebody's Baby)" and "More or Less" as part of Ray Zahab's film Running the Sahara.

 In late 2009, WHY recorded and released their hit single and video "Prisoner of Hope," which charted #6 on KICK FM and received national play.

 During the summer of 2010, the "Prisoner of Hope" video was entered into a contest for an opening slot before Bon Jovi in Winnipeg.
 Later that same summer, the video was again entered in a contest, Winnipeg radio station Curve FM's "Rock on the Range" Contest, and made it to the finals.
 Prisoner of Hope was played on Curve FM and members of the band were interviewed on air.

 WHY later released the single "Crash into the Future".
-The band has also recorded a re-mix version featuring Fresh IE. On World's AIDS Day, 2010, WHY played a benefit concert at the Winnipeg Convention Center.
+The band has also recorded a re-mix version featuring Fresh IE. On World's AIDS Day 2010, WHY played a benefit concert at the Winnipeg Convention Center.

 WHY released their fifth album, The Leap, in 2013.

-WHY released album "Despite All Of The Darkness" (2019), with singles "Repair The Breach", "Not The End", "Slivers", "God Particle", "The Prophet".

-WHY released the single "Calloused Heart" (2022) (from forthcoming album) followed by their recent single "Soul Declares" (2024) WHY have just released an EP "Soul Declares (single mixes)" featuring 2 versions of the single, 2 remixes by WATERMARK and the single "Calloused Heart".
+WHY released album Despite All Of The Darkness (2019), with singles "Repair The Breach", "Not The End", "Slivers", "God Particle", and "The Prophet".
+WHY released the single "Calloused Heart" (2022) (from forthcoming album) followed by their recent single "Soul Declares" (2024).
+WHY have just released an EP Soul Declares (single mixes) featuring 2 versions of the single, 2 remixes by WATERMARK and the single "Calloused Heart".
 WHY have played multiple festivals and venues in support of their releases.